robtweed/qewd-hit-platform/docs/running.md

         sudo usermod -aG docker ${USER}
         su - ${USER}

-  NB: You'll be asked to enter your Linux password
+  NB: You'll be asked to enter your user's password

 The QEWD HIT Platform has no other dependencies.